The space of discrete Morse functions: Relationship to other concepts in mathematics

 \subsection{The space of discrete Morse matchings}

-In the literature, there is already work on a so-called space, or complex, of discrete Morse functions.
-In fact, this name has been used with a slight abuse of terminology since these works refer to a complex whose simplices correspond to Morse matchings rather than Morse functions. \begin{Def}[\mbox{\cite[Section 2]{ChariJo}}] Let $X$ be a simplicial complex.
-The \D{complex of discrete Morse matchings} $\frak{M}(X)$ has as vertices cover relations in $D(X)$ and simplices sets of cover relations in $D(X)$ that correspond to acyclic matchings on $D(X)$. \end{Def} It is straightforward how this notion should be generalized to arbitrary CW complexes: \begin{Def} Let $X$ be a CW complex.
-The \D{complex of discrete Morse matchings} $\frak{M}(X)$ on $X$ has vertices cover relations in $D(X)$ that correspond to regular faces and simplices sets of vertices that correspond to acyclic matchings on $D(X)$. \end{Def} Since the geometric structure of the simplices, i.e. their points, do not have any obvious meaning for discrete Morse matchings, we will not distinguish between $\mathfrak{M}(X)$ and its face poset $D(\mathfrak{M}(X))$ in our notation. \begin{Prop} Let $X$ be a CW complex and let $\mathcal{A}$ be the Morse arrangement on $\mathbb{R}^X$.
-Then there is a canonical embedding of posets $\mathfrak{M}(X)\subset \mathcal{L}(\mathcal{A})$. \end{Prop} \begin{proof} The minimal elements of both posets are in canonical bijection because in both cases they correspond to the cover relations in $D(X)$ that correspond to regular face relations.
+In the literature, there is already work on a notion of complex of discrete Morse functions.
+In fact, this name has been used with a slight abuse of terminology since these works refer to a complex whose simplices correspond to Morse matchings rather than Morse functions.
+In order to make this difference clear, we use the different name ``complex of discrete Morse matchings" to refer to this concept. \begin{Def}[\mbox{\cite[Section 2]{ChariJo}}] Let $X$ be a simplicial complex.
+The \D{complex of discrete Morse matchings} $\mathfrak{M}(X)$ has as vertices cover relations in $F(X)$ and simplices sets of cover relations in $F(X)$ that correspond to acyclic matchings on $D(X)$. \end{Def} It is straightforward how this notion should be generalized to arbitrary CW complexes: \begin{Def} Let $X$ be a CW complex.
+The \D{complex of discrete Morse matchings} $\mathfrak{M}(X)$ on $X$ has vertices cover relations in $F(X)$ that correspond to regular faces and simplices sets of vertices that correspond to acyclic matchings on $D(X)$. \end{Def} Since the geometric structure of the simplices, i.e.~their points, do not have any obvious meaning for discrete Morse matchings, we will not distinguish between $\mathfrak{M}(X)$ and its face poset $F(\mathfrak{M}(X))$ in our notation. \begin{Prop} Let $X$ be a CW complex and let $\mathcal{A}$ be the Morse arrangement on $\mathbb{R}^X$.
+Then there is a canonical embedding of posets $\mathfrak{M}(X)\subset \mathcal{L}(\mathcal{A})$. \end{Prop} \begin{proof} The minimal elements of both posets are in canonical bijection because in both cases they are defined by the regular cover relations in $F(X)$.
 Then collections of cover relations that form an acyclic matching in $\mathfrak{M}(X)$ are mapped to intersections of hyperplanes in $\mathcal{L}(\mathcal{A})$ that correspond to the same acyclic matching. \end{proof}